isqo/Aframe-Museum/README.md

 ## How to visit the museum
 Currently, you can visit the museum only with the browser **mozilla firefox.**
-Navigate to the project directory and open index.html.
+Navigate to the project folder and open index.html.

 ## Getting around